 A health care professional will take a blood sample from a vein in your arm, using a small needle.
 After the needle is inserted, a small amount of blood will be collected into a test tube or vial.
 You may feel a little sting when the needle goes in or out.
 This usually takes less than five minutes.

 Will I need to do anything to prepare for the test?

 You don't need any special preparations for an ALT blood test.
-If your health care provider has ordered more tests on your blood sample, you may need to fast (not eat or drink) for several hours before the test.
-Your health care provider will let you know if there are any special instructions to follow.
+But an ALT test is usually ordered with other blood tests.
+You usually need to fast (not eat or drink) for several hours before these tests.
+Your provider will let you know if there are any special instructions to follow.

 Are there any risks to the test?

 There is very little risk to having a blood test.
 You may have slight pain or bruising at the spot where the needle was put in, but most symptoms go away quickly.

 What do the results mean?